It’s a staggering amount—and proof that hiring developers from abroad is increasingly becoming the norm in the software industry.

 Read more about why you should consider team augmentation for your next project.

-What is development team augmentation?
+What is software development team augmentation?

-Development team augmentation, also called outstaffing, is an outsourcing method where you hire outside contractors to bolster your in-house team.
+Software development team augmentation, also called outstaffing, is an outsourcing method where you hire outside contractors to bolster your in-house team.

 Team augmentation aims to quickly expand your staff to tackle a big project or help with work during peak seasons.